Equivariant Floer cohomology for contactomorphisms of quotient spaces: Local Floer cohomology as the cone of a simple crossing

 \subsubsection{Isomorphisms in the homotopy category}

-We characterize those $1$-simplices which project to isomorphisms in the homotopy category. \begin{lemma} The following are equivalent conditions on a $1$-simplex $\sigma$: \begin{enumerate}[label=(\alph*)] \item $[\sigma]$ is an isomorphism in the homotopy category; \item $\sigma_{s,t}$ satisfies $\sigma_{s,1}=\sigma_{0,1}$ for all $s\in [0,1]$. \end{enumerate} \end{lemma} \begin{proof} That (b) implies (a) follows from the fact that $\sigma_{1-s,t}$ remains a well-defined $1$-simplex, and that the composition:
+We characterize those $1$-simplices which project to isomorphisms in the homotopy category. \begin{lemma} The following are equivalent conditions on a $1$-simplex $\varphi$: \begin{enumerate}[label=(\alph*)] \item $[\varphi]$ is an isomorphism in the homotopy category; \item $\varphi_{s,t}$ satisfies $\varphi_{s,1}=\varphi_{0,1}$ for all $s\in \R$. \end{enumerate} \end{lemma} \begin{proof} That (b) implies (a) follows from the fact that $\varphi_{1-s,t}$ remains a well-defined $1$-simplex, and that the composition:

-is homotopic through non-negative paths to the identity morphism based at $\sigma_{0,t}$.
-The implication that (a) implies (b) is slightly more subtle.
-Assume that $\sigma_{s,t}$ is an isomorphism; then there is an inverse map $\psi_{s,t}$ and the composition:
+is homotopic through non-negative paths to the identity morphism based at $\varphi_{0,t}$.
+The implication that (a) implies (b) is slightly more subtle, but follows from the same reasoning used in \S\ref{sec:complexity-mathscrcy} appealing to the non-existence of $C^{1}$ small loops of contactomorphisms. \end{proof}

-is homotopic to the identity morphism.
-However, this implies that the non-negative \emph{and non-constant} loop $\psi_{s,1}\circ \psi_{0,1}^{-1}\circ \sigma_{s,1}$ is contractible through positive loops (that the stated loop is non-constant can be seen by taking the derivative with respect to $s$).
-But it is well-known that there are no $C^{1}$ small positive loops of contactomorphisms on $Y$, by the orderability of the zero section in the $1$-jet space (see, e.g., \cite{chekanov-funkt-analiz-1996,colin_sandon}). \end{proof}